Russia's CBR defies IMF, keeps rate flat, to watch inflation

 In an accompanying statement the CBR indeed noted that disinflationary risks are no longer dominant over the 12-month horizon, while the inflation forecast for 2021 is revised upwards to 3.7%-4.2%.
 Food prices remained elevated in January, while global vaccination efforts and expectations of fiscal stimulus in some countries pushed the prices on the financial markets up, the CBR commented.

 The analysts at Sovcombank noted on February 12 that the CBR maintains the key rate below the neutral range of 5-6%.
-Previously the CBR head Elvira Nabuillina guided that return to the neutral monetary policy is possible in 2022.
+Previously the CBR head Elvira Nabuillina guided that a return to the neutral monetary policy is possible in 2022.

-In the latest press-release, the CBR commented that it will still determine the dates and the pace of return to the neutral monetary policy.
+In the latest press release, the CBR commented that it will still determine the dates and the pace of return to the neutral monetary policy.
 Sovcombank believes that should inflationary pressures persist, and the ruble be subject to another round of geopolitical pressure, the CBR could push the key rate to 5% already in 2020.

 Previously Renaissance Capital analysts maintained the call on the earlier start of the CBR’s policy normalisation cycle in mid-2021.
 Sberbank CIB and Sova Capital analysts expected the next hike cycle to commence in mid-2022.